Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 Born March 10, 1942, Verdun (now part of Montréal), Québec.
 She attended the Université to obtain her law degree in 1966.
 She earned her

-Bar: Lawyers make history Online (Accessed December 2013) : “Legal Icon –Westmoreland-Traoré Retires” by Patricia DeGuire.
+Sources : “Judge Westmorland-Traoré to be honoured.”
+The Gazette, Montreal, November 2008. : Diversifying the Bar: Lawyers make history Online (Accessed December 2013) : “Legal Icon –Westmoreland-Traoré Retires” by Patricia DeGuire.
 Voices, Ontario Bar Association Vol. 18 no. 2 May 2012

-Ruth Mildred "Ruby" Wigle
+Ruth Mildred "Ruby" Wigle-Fish

-practice from Linda Bell Pearson Sturdy who had recently married and wished to join her husband who was working in Chicago.
-Ruby was a
+Born 1893, Manitoba.
+After studies at law school Ruby was called to the Ontario Bar in 1926.
+She purchased a law practice from Linda Bell Pearson Sturdy who had recently married and wished to join her husband who was working in Chicago.
+Ruby was a member of the

-Source: Diversifying the bar: Lawyers Make history.
 Law Society of Upper Canada Online (accessed January 2013. )

 Bertha Wilson